dimits-ts/coffee-ui/documentation/report.md

 interview however highlighted the importance of testing the TalkBack system ourselves, in order to guarantee smooth navigation and convenient gestures (which are used by TalkBack as alternative user input).

+#### Talking subjects

+We once again introduced our prototype to volunteers, following the same procedure as with the 2nd cycle.
+Some issues were identified with the volume, placement and size of the tutorial videos, which were addressed.
+Comments were mostly positive otherwise, especially concerning the (improved) manage schedule screen.

+#### Usability inspection

+We introduced a design expert as well as long-time testers as evaluators.
+The evaluators were asked to use the application and then fill a [brief form](https://forms.gle/b1uAdSWcSg8iyCcz8).

 ### Results